vaniwiki/Index-Claude/H.md

 ### Hari-vaṁśa quoted

-* Hari-vaṁśa cited
+* Hari-vaṁśa cited,
 * on Balarāma & Yadus, [[sb/10/8/12#purport|SB 10.8.12]]
 * on cowherd men & women arriving in Vṛndāvana, [[sb/10/11/35#purport|SB 10.11.35]]
 * on Kṛṣṇa as Dāmodara, [[sb/10/10/27#purport|SB 10.10.27]]
-* on Nārada & Kaṁsa, N114
+* on Nārada & Kaṁsa, N114,

 ---